 Further South towards Toowoomba you will find Kingsthorpe.
 Stop at Mt Kingsthorpe Park lookout just outside of town, where a graded walking track from the car park to the summit provides you expansive views across the Darling Downs.

 If you are up for some wine tasting and are keen to try some more local produce, be sure to detour off track on your way to Kingsthorpe and try out Rosalie House in Lilyvale.
 Make sure you book ahead as it is a popular spot amongst locals!

 Kingsthorpe to Toowoomba 30 mins | 22.5 KM

-Enjoy the last bit of your drive back to where you began in Toowoomba, and finish your day off relaxing at one of the stunning parks in Toowoomba to wind down like Laurel Bank Park or Queens Park, or even get your Zen on at the Japanese Gardens at USQ.
+Enjoy the last bit of your drive back to where you began in Toowoomba, finish your day relaxing in one of Toowoomba’s stunning parks such as Laurel Bank Park or Queens Park, or get your Zen on at the Japanese Gardens at USQ.